SoelMgd/Hacking_MCP_Servers_Agent/blog.md

-# Agent hackathon
+# 💥 Building a Vulnerable Bank MCP — Then Automating an Agent to Hack It

 ## 📍 Introduction

-Recently, we took part in the **Hugging Face × Anthropic Hackathon**, exploring what happens when AI agents interact with real-world tasks in natural language.
+Recently, we took part in the [**Hugging Face × Anthropic Hackathon**](https://huggingface.co/Agents-Hack), exploring what happens when AI agents interact with real-world tasks in natural language.
 <!--
 ![image/jpeg](https://cdn-uploads.huggingface.co/production/uploads/67ecf57f1f0e7c18eec758c9/56lssL1uwNRYgfx1xFZwu.jpeg)-->